by | Sep 23, 2016 | Art as a Universal Language, Blog | 0 comments

 photographs to mirror human realities in a neutral manner.

-In his “Revelation”, Tal gives the brave words “I Am” to
+In his “Revelation”, Tal gives the brave words “I Am” to a

 Muslim woman who could be considered voiceless.
 He allows us